datenanfragen/data/README.md

 ## Contributing

 Due to the nature of the data we are collecting here, frequent changes, additions and deletions will be necessary.
 We invite you to contribute whatever information you have.
-Currently, please just submit pull requests in order to do so.
+The easiest way for us is if you just submit your changes as a pull request (feel free to group changes to multiple records in a single PR).
 You can use [this tool](https://company-json.netlify.com/) to generate valid JSON records.
-We are working on easier ways to help you contribute.
+Alternatively, you can also submit suggestions for changes and new records [directly through our website](https://www.datarequests.org/contribute).

 Please be aware that by contributing, you agree for your work to be released under a Creative Commons CC0 1.0 Universal license, as specified in the `LICENSE` file.